redsanket/spark/external/spark/guide/spark_from_oozie.rst

 .. _sfo_custom_version:

-Running a different Spark version
+Running a Different Spark Version
 ---------------------------------
 To use a different or an older version of spark from oozie you need to do the following apart from following the instructions listed above:
 - Remove spark sharelib from workflow.xml, i.e. remove the property below: